 This tends to weaken the Nuclear Weapons Taboo and may make the Nuclear Option more attractive — or phase it out entirely, if it can be effectively countered.
 Compare Lensman Arms Race when nuclear weapons are superseded by even more terrible weaponry.
 Compare Holding Back the Phlebotinum for other examples of not using potentially devastating weapons.

-- In Ghost in the Shell: Stand Alone Complex Japan developed micromachines that could clean up radioactive fallout after Tokyo was nuked in WWIII.
+- In Ghost in the Shell: Stand Alone Complex, Japan developed micromachines that could clean up radioactive fallout after Tokyo was nuked in World War III.
 World powers are a bit less reluctant to deploy nuclear weapons now.

 - In Mobile Suit Gundam, one of the most common uses of Minovsky Particles is jamming sensors and communications.
 While nuclear weapons still exist, ICBMs are no longer practical, and war shifts towards short-range battles between battleship-carrier hybrids filled with Minovsky-powered vehicles (specifically Mobile Suits).

-- In Mobile Suit Gundam SEED, the role of Minovsky Particles from the original continuity is split between Mirage Colloid (for general weird technology) and the Neutron Jammers/N-Jammers - devices spread throughout the Earth sphere which suppress all fission and fusion reactions.
-Eventually a "Neutron Jammer Canceller" technology is introduced, allowing for both nuclear weapons and nuclear-powered mobile suits, but after the war its usage is banned by an international treaty.
-Things are further complicated by the Neutron Stampeder - a weapon which can remotely detonate nuclear warheads, making even Canceller-equipped nuclear missiles dangerous to use.
+- In Mobile Suit Gundam SEED, the role of Minovsky Particles from the original continuity is split between Mirage Colloid (for general weird technology) and the Neutron Jammers/N-Jammers, devices spread throughout the Earth sphere which suppress all fission reactions.
+Eventually, a "Neutron Jammer Canceller" technology is introduced, allowing for both nuclear weapons and nuclear-powered mobile suits; however, after the war, its usage is banned by an international treaty.
+Things are further complicated by the Neutron Stampeder, a weapon which can remotely detonate nuclear warheads, making even Canceller-equipped nuclear missiles dangerous to use.

 - In the alternate future of Armageddon 2001, Superman tries to rid the world of nuclear weapons after one blew up Metropolis and killed Lois Lane.

 - In Superman IV: The Quest for Peace, Superman collects all the world's nuclear bombs and and hurls them into the sun.
-Sadly, Lex Luthor smuggled aboard a piece of modified Superman DNA that grows into the Evil Knockoff, Nuclear Man when it absorbs enough sunlight.
+Sadly, Lex Luthor smuggled aboard a piece of modified Superman DNA that grows into his Evil Knockoff Nuclear Man when it absorbs enough sunlight.

 - In "If the Red Slayer" by Robert Sheckley, everyone expected WWIII to be button pushing, but first the countermissiles and then a nuclear suppressor put a stop to that.
 By the time of the story, it's trench warfare... with Resurrective Immortality for infantry.

-- In Traveller nuclear dampers are fairly common starship defenses that reduce damage from nuclear missiles and fusion guns.
-Though the Third Imperium still reserves nukes for the Imperial Navy, and is willing to use them to punish those who violate that law.
+- In Traveller, nuclear dampers are fairly common starship defenses that reduce damage from nuclear missiles and fusion guns.
+However, the Third Imperium still reserves nukes for the Imperial Navy and is willing to use them to punish those who violate that law.